jxxj-66/bmp-pic/README.md

-# bmp-pix
+# bmp-pic
-the code uses the functions of Python
+the code uses the some functions of Python so if you want to ues it,you should dispose python